 With all this diversity comes a range of activities and a range of temperatures so when you’re packing for morocco, layers are key!

 You can still pack light for Morocco.
 During my recent 4 day trip I didn’t have any luggage, just the small bag you can now place under your seat on the plane.
+I also used compressible packing cubes to keep my bag organised and get as much in there as possible.
+I have a blog post about the best packing cubes here.

 In this bag I took: